FarronF/limerick-council-meetings/meetings/2021/02/15-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes -  Adjourned Meeting of Metropolitan District of Limerick - 27th January 2021.md

 Metropolitan Area Transport Strategy or any replacement thereof.

-Facilitate implementation and delivery of the proposals that will be contained in the final--- 2
+Facilitate implementation and delivery of the proposals that will be contained in the final
+---
+2

 Limerick Shannon Metropolitan Area Transport Strategy.